Community Supported Agriculture (CSA)

 Our Community Supported Agriculture (CSA) program provides our members with a weekly selection of fresh produce directly from our farm throughout the growing season.

-We take care in creating a well-rounded assortment of vegetables and herbs at the height of their season, so that you can enjoy local produce at it's freshest.
+We take care in creating a well-rounded assortment of seasonal vegetables and herbs so that you can enjoy local produce at it's freshest.

 Why join our program?

-Perhaps you have a keen taste for freshness and want to have your produce as soon as it's harvested.
-Maybe you're thrilled with idea of receiving new and interesting varieties on a regular basis.
-You could be interested in supporting local food production, or undertaking measures to reduce your carbon footprint.
+Some have a keen preference for freshness and want to have your produce as soon as it's harvested.
+Others are thrilled with idea of receiving new and interesting varieties on a regular basis.
+There are many who are interested in supporting local food production, or undertaking measures to reduce their carbon footprint.
+And there are those that want to secure a reliable, regular and high quality supply of veggies for the whole season.
+Or very likely, some combination of the above!

-By joining our CSA, members also support our efforts to help supply local food-banks with fresh, high quality produce.
-In 2019 we donated about 1,500lbs of fresh produce to our local food banks.
-In 2020, our donations exceeded 2,000lbs.
-Our hope is that our CSA program will play a central role in supporting and expanding our efforts in this space.
+By joining our CSA, members indirectly support our efforts to help supply local food-banks with fresh, high quality produce.
+In 2019 we donated about 1,500lbs of fresh produce to our local food banks, and in 2020 our donations reached 2,400lbs.
+Our hope is that our CSA program will play a central role in supporting and expanding our efforts in this area.

 In a nutshell, we hope to sell produce to those who can afford it, so we can give it to those who can't.